Doing business with DNREC during the coronavirus period. More Info

 The Largemouth Bass (Micropterus salmoides) is arguably the most popular freshwater sportfish in Delaware.
 That’s no surprise, given the bass’ ability to put up a good fight with an angler, often leaping acrobatically out of the water as an angler hooks the fish.
 Largemouth Bass can also be relatively easy to catch by anglers of all experience levels if you understand their habits and know how to best present a lure or bait.

 Most bass fishing groups encourage catch and release and implement measures to minimize stress to fish caught during tournaments.
-The Division of Fish & Wildlife considers Largemouth Bass populations a high priority and active management is necessary for maintaining a viable fishery.
+The Division of Fish and Wildlife considers Largemouth Bass populations a high priority and active management is necessary for maintaining a viable fishery.